Henriqueperoni/MS4-Read-More-For-Less/README.md

 ## UX
 ### User Stories

+- As a non-member, I want to visit the homepage to have a overview of what the site is about and pricing page to check the prices.

 - As a user, I want to easily understand the main purpose of the website so that I immediately know what the site is intended for upon entering.

 - As a user, I want to be able to view the site on any device I may have, (mobile/tablet/desktop).

 - As a user, I want to easily sign up to the website.